LSSTDESC/rail/docs/source/overview.rst

 Individual estimation and summarization codes are "wrapped" as RAIL stages so that they can be run in a controlled way.

 **base design**:
-Estimators for several popular codes `BPZ_lite` (a slimmed down version of the popular template-based BPZ code), `FlexZBoost`, and delight `Delight` are included in rail/estimation, as are an estimator `PZFlowPDF` that uses the same normalizing flow employed in the creation module, and `KNearNeighEstimator` for a simple color-based nearest neighbor estimator.
+Estimators for several popular codes `BPZ_lite` (a slimmed down version of the popular template-based BPZ code), `FlexZBoost`, and delight `Delight` are included in rail/estimation, as are an estimator `PZFlowEstimator` that uses the same normalizing flow employed in the creation module, and `KNearNeighEstimator` for a simple color-based nearest neighbor estimator.
 The pathological `trainZ` estimator is also implemented.
 Several very basic summarizers such as a histogram of point source estimates, the naive "stacking"/summing of PDFs, and a variational inference-based summarizer are also included in RAIL.